NFL on ABC: Super Bowl

 Brent Musburger hosted all the Super Bowl XXIX pregame (2 hours), halftime, and postgame events with the help of then-ABC Sports analyst Dick Vermeil, Musburger's regular color commentator on ABC's college football telecasts, and then-New York Jets quarterback Boomer Esiason.
 This would be the final Super Bowl hosted by Musburger, as all subsequent Super Bowls on ABC were hosted by ESPN's Chris Berman following the Disney purchase of ABC (which included ESPN), and the subsequent integration of ESPN and ABC Sports (now ESPN on ABC).
-This was also was the last Super Bowl broadcast by the Monday Night Football broadcast team of Michaels, Gifford and Dierdorf.
+This was also the last Super Bowl broadcast by the Monday Night Football broadcast team of Michaels, Gifford and Dierdorf.

 As previously mentioned, this was the broadcast team for Monday Night Football from 1987 to 1997.
 They also worked ABC's coverage of Super Bowls XXII and XXV.
 This would also be the last Super Bowl aired on ABC until the 1999 season (when Al Michaels called the game with Boomer Esiason).
 Super Bowl XXXIV was the first Super Bowl to be aired in high definition and 5.1 Dolby Digital.
 ABC Sports chose to use the 720p format.

 Super Bowl XXXVII was the first of three major professional sports championship series ABC broadcast in 2003, as they would also broadcast the Stanley Cup Finals and the NBA Finals.
 Al Michaels handled the play-by-play duties with color commentator John Madden, who became the first person to announce Super Bowls on different networks in consecutive years, having called Super Bowl XXXVI on Fox and then moving to ABC after Pat Summerall retired.

 Although the Super Bowl had largely been presented in high definition since Super Bowl XXXIV, Super Bowl XL was the first Super Bowl where all aspects of the game itself were aired in HD.

 Wild Card Weekend

 When the NFL expanded its Wild Card round to include a third team in each conference for the 1990 season, this added two additional playoff games to the slate.
 As such, ABC was given the rights to the Wild Card matchups aired on Saturday during that weekend.
 The Monday Night Football broadcast team would cover the game that the network regarded as the marquee matchup of the two.
-The other game was initially broadcast by ABC’s #2 college football broadcast team of Brent Musburger and Dick Vermeil.
-Beginning with the 1996 season, the other game was broadcast by ESPN’s Sunday Night Football team.
-Initially consisting of Mike Patrick, and Joe Theismann, the two were joined by Paul Maguire following NBC’s loss of broadcast rights in 1998.
+The other game was initially broadcast by ABC's #2 college football broadcast team of Brent Musburger and Dick Vermeil.
+Beginning with the 1996 season, the other game was broadcast by ESPN's Sunday Night Football team.
+Initially consisting of Mike Patrick, and Joe Theismann, the two were joined by Paul Maguire following NBC's loss of broadcast rights in 1998.
 The lone exception came in 2002, when Musburger returned to call the AFC wild card game in New York with analyst Gary Danielson.